dtrungtin/actor-booking-scraper/README.md

 * Booking.com will only display a maximum of 1,000 results; if you need to circumvent this limitation, you can utilize the `useFilters` INPUT attribute.
 However, using any limiting filters in start URLs will not be possible because the scraper will override those.

-* If you need to get data about specific rooms, the crawler needs to be started with `checkIn` and `checkOut` INPUT attributes (Booking.com only shows room info for specific dates).
+* If you need to get detailed data about specific rooms, the crawler needs to be started with `checkIn` and `checkOut` INPUT attributes (Booking.com only shows complete room info for specific dates).

 * Booking.com may return some suggested hotels outside of the expected city/region as a recommendation.
 The actor will return all of them in the crawling results, so you may get more results than your search.